platanus/angular-pallet-bundle/README.md

 ##### Optional

-- *hide-on-finished:* if present, the directive will be hidden whith progress value equals to 0%.
+- *hide-on-zero:* if present, the directive will be hidden whith progress value equals to 0%.

 ### Async Upload Preview Directive